josejhkim/tp/docs/UserGuide.md

 ### Setting a Wedding : `setWedding`

-Sets a specific wedding as the active wedding, enabling modifications such as editing guest lists and other wedding details.
+Sets a specific wedding as the active wedding, enabling modifications such as editing person lists and other wedding details.

 **Format:**